ShongSu/shongsu.github.io/_posts/2017-10-30-update-android-non-corsswalk.markdown

 description:
 ---

 In our previous app development, we were using [Cordova][co] + [Crosswalk][xw] for a better webView.
 As of February 2017, Crosswalk is not being developed anymore.
 And since Android 7.0 added Chromium as their default web view, we don’t need Crosswalk anymore.

 ### Problem

-We get ride of cordova crosswalk plugin `cordova-plugin-crosswalk-webview` and rebuild an update version (increased `android:versionCode` and `versionName`) of our current app, but it keeps showing Application Installation Failed.
+We get ride of cordova crosswalk plugin `cordova-plugin-crosswalk-webview` and rebuild an update version (increased `android:versionCode` and `versionName`) of our current app, but it keeps showing `Application Installation Failed`.
 The error they provided us is `the device already has a newer version of this application`.
 It makes me confused since we de increased the version but why shows this error.
 It means we are not able to upgrade our current app to the newer version.

 After few hours investigation, I found the reason and a potential solution for it.